Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-ca.md

 ![select region](images/vrack2024-01.png){.thumbnail}

-Next select a VLAN ID, for this configuration, you must tag your private network with VLAN ID 0.
+Next select a VLAN ID.
+For this configuration, you must tag your private network with VLAN ID 0.

 This can be configured in step 2.